ayaphillip/odin-recipes/README.md

 This is my recipes project that is a part of The Odin Project's curriculum.

-I will be implementing the basic knowledge I have of HTML and CSS to create a recipes website.
-It also consists of Git commits command to better my practice of noting down changes.
+I will be displaying my knowledge I have for HTML.
+I will not be incorporating much CSS since I want this project to have a HTML focus.